globus/globus-compute/docs/endpoints/multi_user.rst

    $ sed -n "/Begin Compute/,/End Compute/p" ~/.globus_compute/uep.[...]/endpoint.log | less

+.. _mep-as-a-service:

 Installing the MEP as a Service
 ===============================

-Installing the MEP as a service is the same :ref:`procedure as with a SEP
+Installing the MEP as a service is the same :ref:`procedure as with a CEA
 <enable_on_boot>`: use the ``enable-on-boot`` command.
 This will dynamically create a
 systemd unit file and also install it.

 Authentication Policies
 =======================